Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Liquid Control
 ==============

 After attaching a tip, your robot is ready to aspirate, dispense, and perform other liquid handling tasks.
-The API provides the following methods that help you manipulate liquids in your protocols.
-These include:

-- :py:meth:`.InstrumentContext.aspirate`
-- :py:meth:`.InstrumentContext.dispense`
-- :py:meth:`.InstrumentContext.blow_out`
-- :py:meth:`.InstrumentContext.touch_tip`
-- :py:meth:`.InstrumentContext.mix`
-- :py:meth:`.InstrumentContext.air_gap`

-The following sections demonstrate how to use each method and include sample code.
+The API includes methods that help you perform these actions and the following sections show how to use them.
 The examples used here assume that you've loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.

 .. _new-aspirate:

 Aspirate
 --------

-To draw liquid up into a pipette tip, call the :py:meth:`~.InstrumentContext.aspirate` method.
+To draw liquid up into a pipette tip, call the :py:meth:`.InstrumentContext.aspirate` method.
 This method lets you specify the aspiration volume in µL, the well location, and pipette flow rate.
 Other parameters let you position the pipette within a well.
-For example, this snippet tells the robot to remove 200 µL from well location A1.
+For example, this snippet tells the robot to aspirate 200 µL from well location A1.

 .. code-block:: python